open-traffic-generator/otg-examples/clab/ixia-c-b2b/README.md

-# Hello snappi!
+# Hello, snappi!
+Welcome to the Clab!

 ## Overview
-This is a very basic lab with Ixia-c-one node connected back-2-back in a Containerlab environment.
+This is a simple lab where an Ixia-c-one node has two traffic ports connected back-2-back in a Containerlab environment.
 The goal is to demonstrate basics of creating a Python program to control Ixia-c via [`snappi`](https://github.com/open-traffic-generator/snappi) SDK.

 ## Preprequisites